 The credit provider charges a consumer this fee for monthly servicing and maintaining of the credit agreement between them.
-This fee is regulated by the National Credit Act.
+In terms of the National Credit Act, this fee may not exceed R50 incl VAT per month.

 SUSPENSIVE CONDITION

 A clause in an agreement of sale whereby the validity of the contract is made subject to the occurrence (or non-occurrence) of a future event e.g. the granting of a bond, of a certain amount, before a certain date.